-- California’s North Coast Marine Protected Areas: Video Series Overview
+- California’s North Coast Marine Protected Areas: Overview

-In addition to these four videos, the HMPAC, along with the Del Norte and Mendocino County Collaboratives have focused their efforts on creating educational materials about MPAs for classrooms and local youth programs.
-Co-chair Angie Edmunds has been actively involved in bringing MPA awareness to local school groups, “Providing marine protected area programming to K-12 students requires the ability to inspire people to care for what they cannot see.
+In addition to these four videos, the HMPAC, along with the Del Norte and Mendocino MPA collaboratives, have focused their efforts on creating educational materials about MPAs for classrooms and local youth programs.
+Co-chair Angie Edmunds, who has been actively involved in bringing MPA awareness to local school groups, said “Providing marine protected area programming to K-12 students requires the ability to inspire people to care for what they cannot see.
 The teacher toolkit helps to bring MPAs concepts to life through engaging, easy to use curriculum, fun visual aids and teaching tools, and place-based elements for north coast students.
 It’s a one-stop shop for formal and informal educators who are hoping to incorporate marine conservation topics into their programming.”

 The Humboldt MPA Collaborative is part of a larger statewide MPA Collaborative Network, with 14 local collaboratives loosely organized by coastal county.
 Anyone is welcome to join an MPA collaborative, attend meetings, and help with projects.
 MPA collaboratives are always looking to expand their membership and increase stakeholder representation.
 If you’d like to get involved, please find an MPA collaborative near you and reach out to the co-chairs to join the mailing list and ask about their next meeting.